Trolleybus usage by country

 As of 2012 there were around 300 cities or metropolitan areas where trolleybuses were operated, and more than 500 additional trolleybus systems have existed in the past.
 For complete lists of trolleybus systems by location, with dates of opening and (where applicable) closure, see List of trolleybus systems and the related lists indexed there.

 The following are summary notes about current and past trolleybus operation, by country, for every country in which trolleybuses have operated (aside from temporary, experimental operations).

 Africa

+Morocco

 A new trolleybus system in Marrakesh, Morocco, opened in September 2017.
 It is the first trolleybus system to operate in any African country since 1986.
 In the past, trolleybuses provided service in several South African cities, as well as two cities in Algeria, three in Morocco (of which Marrakesh was not one), one in Tunisia and one in Egypt.

+South Africa

-Until 2017, the last city on the continent to be served by trolleybuses was Johannesburg, whose trolleybus system closed in 1986.
-See List of trolleybus systems#Africa for specific information.
+Until 2017, the last city on the continent to be served by trolleybuses had been Johannesburg, whose trolleybus system closed in 1986.

-Asia and Oceania
+Asia

-In addition to the countries listed below, the following countries in Asia or Oceania once possessed trolleybus systems, but in just a single city or metropolitan area each, and all of these had ceased operation by 1999: Ceylon (now Sri Lanka), Malaysia, Myanmar, Philippines, Singapore, and Vietnam.
+In addition to the countries listed below, the following countries in Asia once possessed trolleybus systems, but in just a single city or metropolitan area each, and all of these had ceased operation by 1999: Ceylon (now Sri Lanka), Malaysia, Myanmar, Philippines, Singapore, and Vietnam.